scruwys/and-the-award-goes-to/README.md

 *Note: This is arguably not the most ideal methodology, but was sufficient for this project.
 Any alternate methods or suggestions would be very much appreciated!*

-The decision tree classifier can be ran using the following command:
+The decision tree classifier can be run using the following command:

 ``` python predict/decision_tree.py --award "Adapted Screenplay" --year 2016 ```